slink-y/zurg/notes.md

     - "⏳ Downloading..." (<50% complete)
     - "⌛ Downloading..." (>50%)
     - "📦 Extracting files..."
-    - "☑️ Download finished, waiting for destination selection..."
+    - "⏸️ Waiting for destination..."
     - "➡️ Moving to destination..."
     - "✅ Download complete."
 - The progress bar will update with download percentage